-US retail sales are expected to rise 0.2% in tomorrow’s April report vs. the previous month, according to The Capital Spectator’s median point forecast for several econometric estimates.
-The median prediction reflects a substantial deceleration in growth vs. the previous month’s 0.9% advance.
-Recent surveys of economists also project a considerably lesser rate of growth for retail spending in April.
+US retail sales are expected to rebound in tomorrow’s April report vs. the previous month, according to The Capital Spectator’s average point forecast for several econometric estimates.
+The average prediction reflects a 0.6% increase vs. the previous month’s spending total.

 R-2: A linear regression model that analyzes two data series in context with retail sales: an index of weekly hours worked for production/nonsupervisory employees in private industries and the stock market (Wilshire 5000).
 The historical relationship between the variables is applied to the more recently updated data to project retail sales.
 The computations are run in R.